hamnertime/integodash/README.md

 ### **3\.
 Generate SSL Certificate**

 This application uses SSL to encrypt all web traffic.
 Run the provided Python script to generate a self-signed certificate.
 python generate\_cert.py

 This will create two files in your project directory: cert.pem and key.pem.

 ### **4\.
 Initialize the Encrypted Database**

 The first time you set up the project, you must run the initialization script.
 This script will create the encrypted brainhair.db file and prompt you to enter a master password and all your API keys.
-The script relies on a config.json file for default billing plans, features, and users.
-A default config.json is provided in the repository, but you may need to update it.
-**How to create your custom config.json:**

-1. **Backup**: It's highly recommended to backup the existing config.json file.
-2. **Edit**: You can manually edit the config.json file with your preferred default plans, features, and users.
-A developer utility called dump\_settings.py is available to export existing billing plans from an active database to a Python-friendly format, which can be adapted into the config.json file.
+The initialization script uses a config.json file for default settings.
+You can create a local file named **config.override.json** to customize these settings without modifying the original.
+If config.override.json exists, the script will use its values instead of config.json.
+This is the recommended way to manage your custom configurations and keep them out of version control.
 Run the initialization script:
 python init\_db.py